Virtual Support Terms and Conditions

 GROUP GUIDELINES INCLUDE BUT ARE NOT LIMITED TO:

-Being non-judgmental – Everyone’s grief is unique, as are religious beliefs, backgrounds, cultures, and life experiences.
-Although we may disagree with what we hear, we ask for a non-judgmental zone.
+Being nonjudgmental—Everyone’s grief is unique, as are religious beliefs, backgrounds, cultures, and life experiences.
+Although we may disagree with what we hear, we ask for a nonjudgmental zone.
 Hearing about others’ experiences offers space for each of us to develop ideas that may work for ourselves.

 Advice Giving – We understand that sometimes we might want to offer advice when we hear others share their struggles.
 As a reminder, this is not an advice-giving group.
-However, if you choose to ask for advice, you’ll probably receive some.
+However, if you ask for advice, you’ll probably receive some.

 Be Respectful of Others – Moving about, doing tasks, and dropping in and out of the group while in session can be disruptive.
-Although we understand that interruptions and personal needs may occur, we ask that you stay present as best you can.
+Although we understand that interruptions and personal needs may occur, we ask that you stay present as best possible.
 So, we ask you to find a comfortable space for our time together.

-If you should need to leave the group before our time ends, please chat us and let us know before you do so.
+If you should need to leave the group before our time ends, please chat with us and let us know before you do so.
 This way, we’ll know it was due to a personal matter and not a grief trigger and that no follow-up on your well-being is necessary.